jnorthrup/columnar/README.md

   heterogenous backing stores.

- **Kotlin CoroutineContext** - documented elsewhere, is the defining collection of factors describing the Table and Cursor configurations above using ContextElements to differentiate execution strategies at creation from common top level interfaces.
+ **Kotlin CoroutineContext** - documented elsewhere, is the defining collection of factors describing the Table and Cursor configurations above using ContextElements to differentiate driver-level execution strategies at creation from common top level interfaces. one source input may potentially be accessed y,x, and x,y from two driver configurations.

 ## architecture